monster-js/docs-v1/docs/cli-installation.md

 mn --version
 ```

-If the installation is successful it should display the version of the MunsterJS cli installed in your machine.
+If the installation is successful it should display the version of the MonsterJS cli installed in your machine.

 We can find help with the cli using the `mn --help` command.

-After installing the cli, we can now start creating our new MunsterJS project by running this command:
+After installing the cli, we can now start creating our new MonsterJS project by running this command:

 ```bash
 mn new my-app